needle-mirror/com.unity.purchasing.udp/Documentation~/My_Games.md

 Click on the blank card to create a new game.

-This sends you to your new game’s **Game Info** page where you can [edit your game information](Editing_your_game_information_on_the_UDP_console.md).
+This will send you to your new game’s **Game Info** page where you can [edit your game information](Editing_your_game_information_on_the_UDP_console.md).

-> **Note**: You need to link your Unity project with your **UDP client** in the Unity Editor (refer to [Generating a UDP client](Configuring_Unity_Distribution_Portal.md)).
+**Important note**: you will need to link your Unity project with your **UDP client** in the Unity Editor (refer to [Generating a UDP client](Configuring_Unity_Distribution_Portal.md)).

 **Why would I create my game from the UDP console**?
-Using the [Unity Organization](https://docs.unity3d.com/Manual/OrgsManagingyourOrganization.html) system, users can:

--  Create a game instance on the UDP console and prepare it for distribution (typically the Owner).

--  Give developers within the same Organization the UDP client ID so they can:
+Using the [Unity Organization](https://docs.unity3d.com/Manual/OrgsManagingyourOrganization.html) system, this allows a user to create a game instance on the UDP console and prepare it for distribution (typically the Owner) and give a developer within the same Organization the UDP client ID so that he/she can carry out the UDP integration, build the game, and deploy it to the console.
-  - Integrate UDP
-  - Build the game
-  - Deploy it to the console.

 ### Archive and restore your game